SiemensIndustrialEdgeITA/ie-app-dev-guide/docs/development_environment_setup.md

       sudo systemctl restart docker
       ```

-  - Ensure that your firewall allows incoming traffic on the Docker API port (default is `2375`).
+  - Ensure that your firewall allows incoming traffic on the Docker API port (default tls is `2376`).
 Adjust your firewall rules accordingly:

     ```bash
-    sudo ufw allow 2375
+    sudo ufw allow 2376
     ```

   - Verify the new firewall rules: